Schinzel/web-blocks/doc/tasks/annotation-phase2-interface.md

  * class UserPets : WebBlockRoute {
  *     override suspend fun getResponse(): WebBlockResponse = json(listOf("cat", "dog"))
  * }
- * ```
  *
  * Written by Claude Sonnet 4
  */
 interface WebBlockRoute {
     /**
-     * The purpose of this function is to generate the response content for this route.
+     * Generate the response content for this route.
      *
      * The response type (HTML or JSON) and Content-Type headers are determined by
      * the route's annotation: